About Dave

-Dave Cipriani is a highly accomplished guitarist, songwriter and composer based in Ojai, CA who performs on 7-string classical & electric, and (20-string) Indian slide guitar.
+Dave Cipriani is a highly accomplished guitarist, songwriter and composer who performs on 7-string classical & electric, & (20-string) Indian slide guitar.

 Personal Statement: